bytebase/bytebase.com/content/docs/get-started/self-host.md

 - By default, Bytebase bundles an embedded PostgreSQL instance for storing its own metadata.
 For production setup, we recommend you to store the metadata in [an external PostgreSQL database](/docs/get-started/install/external-postgres).

-- After starting Bytebase, you should [configure the correct --external-url](/docs/get-started/install/external-url).
+- After starting Bytebase, you should configure [External URL](/docs/get-started/install/external-url).

 </HintBlock>